shreyashankar/overleave/README.md

 ## Setup

-You can download the latest release from the Chrome extension store.
+You can download the latest release from the Chrome extension store (TODO).
 To run in developer mode, you can:

 1. Clone this repository
 2. Navigate to [chrome://extensions/](chrome://extensions/)